Stellar classification: Class L

 Class L dwarfs get their designation because they are cooler than M stars and L is the remaining letter alphabetically closest to M. Some of these objects have masses large enough to support hydrogen fusion and are therefore stars, but most are of substellar mass and are therefore brown dwarfs.
 They are a very dark red in color and brightest in infrared.
 Their atmosphere is cool enough to allow metal hydrides and alkali metals to be prominent in their spectra.

 Due to low surface gravity in giant stars, TiO- and VO-bearing condensates never form.
 Thus, L-type stars larger than dwarfs can never form in an isolated environment.
 However, it may be possible for these L-type supergiants to form through stellar collisions, an example of which is V838 Monocerotis while in the height of its luminous red nova eruption.

-Class T: methane dwarfs
+Class T

 Class T dwarfs are cool brown dwarfs with surface temperatures between approximately 550 and 1300 K. Their emission peaks in the infrared.
 Methane is prominent in their spectra.

 Study of the number of proplyds (protoplanetary disks, clumps of gas in nebulae from which stars and planetary systems are formed) indicates that the number of stars in the galaxy should be several orders of magnitude higher than what was previously conjectured.
 It is theorized that these proplyds are in a race with each other.
 The first one to form will become a protostar, which are very violent objects and will disrupt other proplyds in the vicinity, stripping them of their gas.
 The victim proplyds will then probably go on to become main-sequence stars or brown dwarfs of the L and T classes, which are quite invisible to us.